-Walking bass with the piano left hand
+Walking bass lines with the piano left hand

 The walking bass technique with the piano left hand has great effect.
 This technique resumes in a direct way the style of a Bass instrument.
 Obviously the sound of the contrabass is warmer and softer than the percussive sound of the piano and some shadings are impossible with the piano, for example glissando or bender.